ChainSafe/forest/docs/docs/developers/guides/state_migration_guide.md

 The first step is to import the actor bundle into Forest.
 This is done by:

-- adding the bundle cid to the `HeightInfos` struct in the network definitions files (e.g., [calibnet](https://github.com/ChainSafe/forest/blob/main/src/networks/calibnet/mod.rs)).
+- adding the bundle CID to the `HeightInfos` struct in the network definitions files (e.g., [calibnet](https://github.com/ChainSafe/forest/blob/main/src/networks/calibnet/mod.rs)).